2005 Houston Astros season: Performance overview

+After having started the season with a 15–30 won–loss record, the Astros reversed the momentum to post a record over their final 117 games and capture the NL Wild Card title, the best record in the major leagues over that span.
+The last instance any team had been mired as much as 15 games under .500 and came back to qualify for the postseason that same year transpired more than 90 years earlier as the 1914 Boston Braves, also known as the "Miracle Braves," and that campaign's World Series champions.

+Roger Clemens on the mound at Minute Maid Park in 2005.

 With a regular-season conclusion that largely resembled 2004, Houston produced an 89–73 showing, while capturing their second-successive National League Wild Card title.
 First, Houston wound up second to another NL Central division champion St. Louis Cardinals powerhouse who had claimed upward of 100 wins, 11 games ahead of Houston.
 Moreover, the Astros finished just one game ahead in the Wild Card race, this time outlasting the Philadelphia Phillies.
 Hence, the club actualized the third era in franchise history featuring sequential playoff entrances, succeeding the 1980, 1981, 1997, 1998, 1999, and 2004 squads.

 For the eighth time in franchise history, Houston reached the 89-win threshold, while qualifying for their ninth playoff appearance, the second via the Wild Card position.
+Starting in 2001, it was the Astros' fifth successive campaign reaching 84 or more wins, a franchise record.
 Since the inception of the NL Central division in 1994, Houston had concluded the regular season in either first or second place eleven times in 12 seasons, excluding the 2000 campaign.
 Furthermore, during a span of 17 seasons commencing in 1992, the 2005 campaign signified the thirteenth of 15 having completed with a .500 winning percentage or above.